 To help bolster existing HUSAR capacity, Public Safety Canada has committed to re-instating funding to HUSAR Task Forces in Vancouver (British Columbia); Toronto (Ontario); Calgary (Alberta); and the Province of Manitoba, as well as supporting the development of HUSAR capacity in Halifax (Nova Scotia) and Montreal (Quebec).

 Program Description and Objectives

 The HUSAR Program aims to maintain the HUSAR capabilities of Canadian HUSAR Task Forces in Vancouver (British Columbia); Calgary (Alberta); the Province of Manitoba; and Toronto (Ontario).
-The Program also aims to develop HUSAR capacity in Montreal (Quebec) and Halifax (Nova Scotia) to build critical capacity in these underserved regions.
+The Program also aims to develop HUSAR capacity and capability in the underserved regions of Montreal (Quebec) and Halifax (Nova Scotia).

 Canada’s national approach to emergency management needs to be reflective of the needs of all partners, and the changing risk environment.
 As growing cities, aging infrastructure and climate variability increase across the country, ensuring sufficient HUSAR capacity is increasingly important.

 - Support provinces and municipalities in obtaining the equipment and specialized training needed to sustain HUSAR capacity;